secretstartups/handbook/job-families/finance/tax-accounting-and-domestic-tax/index.html.md

 * Next, candidates will be invited to schedule an interview with our VP, Corporate Controller
 * Finally, candidates will have a 30min call with either our CFO

-Additional details about our process can be found on our [hiring page](/handbook/hiring).
+Additional details about our process can be found on our [hiring page](/handbook/hiring)

-## Compensation Calculator

-To find out more about the compensation for this role, please apply to a role first.
-Once selected for a screening call, you'll be able to sign up here to view our compensation calculator.
-Be sure to use the same email address for both.